-In this context, UNDP is requesting the services of a national consultant with a background in human rights to conduct the research as Team Member.1 The consultant will work with a second researcher (Team Leader) that has anthropological/sociological expertise.
+In this context, UNDP is requesting the services of a national consultant with solid knowledge of security institutions to conduct the research as Team Member1.
+The consultant will work with a second researcher (Team Leader) that has anthropological/sociological expertise.